 - One is the Chrome Web Store where there is a section titled “Pemberton Township Schools”, where there is a list of approved ChromeOS apps available for students to download and install.

-- If a student wants an app which is not available in the Chrome Web Store or Google Play Store they need to ask their teacher to request that app be approved.
+- If a student wants an app that is not available in the Chrome Web Store or Google Play Store they need to ask their teacher to request that app be approved.

 - The request will go to Computer Services where the app will be reviewed.

 - If the app is deemed appropriate for student academic use it will be made available in the Chrome Web Store or Google Play Store.

 - How often should I charge my assigned Chromebook?

 - Students should charge their devices every night just as they would their cell phones.